Aquafina-water-bottle/jp-mining-note/wiki/Usage.md

 The default is implied by the name of the field, and a value of "true" means that the field is filled.
 For example, the `IsSentenceCard` field will turn the card into a sentence card if filled.
 If it is not filled, then the card will be a word card.
-To fill a field automatically, see here (TODO).
+To fill a field automatically, see [here](faq#how-do-i-change-the-default-value-of-a-binary-field).

 To "toggle" a binary field means to either fill the value if is not filled yet, or to remove the value if it is filled.